rnauber/PedroPatch/README.md

 ![Example of the on board camera view.](teaser.gif)

-PedroPatch is a kernel driver module for the LG HomBot/Roboking VR6260 that allow to access the camera of the device.
+PedroPatch is a kernel driver module for the LG HomBot/Roboking VR6260 that allows to access the camera of this device.
 (Its name stems from the fact that our robot friend is called "Pedro" because of his Spanish origins.
 And a patch is a small modification to a piece of software.)

 ## Using it